mlabs-haskell/cem-script/docs/goals_and_soa.md

 PABs state-machines and `plutus-contract-model` package are the ony existing project close to our design.

-They are providing CEM state machine model scirpt, translatable to on-chain and off-chaing code.
+They are providing CEM state machine model script, translatable to on-chain and off-chain code.
-On top of that you may specify custom `ContractModel` specifying multy-script DApp as a whole, and model check your custom invariants and very generic "CrashTolerance" safety property and "No Locked Funds" liveliness propery.
+On top of that you may specify custom `ContractModel` specifying multi-script DApp as a whole, and model check your custom invariants and very generic "CrashTolerance" safety property and "No Locked Funds" liveliness property.
 Thus they are the only project known to us, which aim to cover (declarative-spec) and (synced-by-construction) goals.

 This model is generic and covered in Plutus Pioneer tutorial, thus already known to many people.
 Our design is based on very similar model.
-Unfortunately, existing `plutus-apps` solution seem to be compeletely not (production-ready).
+Unfortunately, existing `plutus-apps` solution seem to be completely not (production-ready).
 We could not find any `ContractModel` usage example on github, apart from forks and tutorials, thus it does not seem that it is indeed not much used in practice.
 Also they provide much less free guaranties and features then we aim to.
-As we will demonstrate in sequel, this is most probably imposible to fix without changing PAB design.
+As we will demonstrate in sequel, this is most probably impossible to fix without changing PAB design.

 State Machine to on-chain translation is very naive and would not produce optimal code in multiple typical cases.
-Constaint language used by PAB is fundmentaly more expressible than ours, and that complicates possiblity of implementing required optimizations.
+Constraint language used by PAB is fundamentally more expressible than ours, and that complicates possibility of implementing required optimizations.
-Specifics of those desing considerations are detailed in arch documention.
+Specifics of those design considerations are detailed in arch documentation.

 Same logic stands for (security-by-default) goal, in particular providing SMT encoding for constrains, which may be used to drastically shrink model-check fuzzing space or even completely remove a need to use fuzzing.
-Automatical check for varous other important security properties, like almost-determinism is complicated by this as well.
+Automatic check for various other important security properties, like almost-determinism is complicated by this as well.

 Another important restriction,